sho3string/BosconianMEGA65/README.md

 How to install the Bosconian core on your MEGA65
 ---------------------------------------------

-1. **Download ROM**: Download the Galaga ROM ZIP file (do not unzip!) from [this link](https://wowroms.com/en/roms/mame-0.37b5/bosconian/118286.html) or search the web for "mame galaga midway set 1".
+1. **Download ROM**: Download the Bosconian ROM ZIP file (do not unzip!) from [this link](https://wowroms.com/en/roms/mame-0.37b5/bosconian/118286.html)

-2. **Download the Python script**: Download the provided Python script that prepares the ROMs such that the Galaga core is able to use it from [Link](https://github.com/sho3string/BosconianMEGA65/blob/master/bosconian_rom_installer.py).
+2. **Download the Python script**: Download the provided Python script that prepares the ROMs such that the Bosconian core is able to use it from [Link](https://github.com/sho3string/BosconianMEGA65/blob/master/bosconian_rom_installer.py).

 3. **Run the Python script**: Execute the Python script to create a folder